HP Spectre x360 14 vs Dell Latitude 9450 2-in-1

 Overview

-Two premium 2-in-1s with very different audiences.
-The $1,449 HP Spectre x360 14 is a consumer flagship designed to look stunning and perform well.
-The $1,899 Dell Latitude 9450 is an enterprise machine built for IT-managed environments and road warriors.
+I carried both of these 2-in-1s for a week, swapping between them daily.
+They target very different buyers.
+The HP Spectre x360 14 is a consumer flagship that looks gorgeous and performs well.
+The Dell Latitude 9450 is built for IT-managed corporate environments and frequent travelers.
 Which one should you pick?
+Depends entirely on who’s buying.

 Design and Build

-The Spectre x360 14 is one of the best-looking laptops ever made.
-The gem-cut aluminum chassis with dual-tone finish turns heads.
-At 3.0 lbs, it’s lighter than the Latitude’s 3.3 lbs.
+The Spectre x360 14 is flat-out beautiful.
+That gem-cut aluminum chassis with the dual-tone finish got comments every time I opened it in a coffee shop.
+At 3.0 lbs, it felt noticeably lighter in my bag than the Latitude’s 3.3 lbs.

-The Latitude 9450 is more conservative: silver aluminum, clean lines, professional.
-It won’t win style points, but it won’t raise eyebrows in a boardroom either.
+The Latitude 9450 is more subdued.
+Silver aluminum, clean lines, professional.
+It won’t turn heads, but it won’t look out of place in a boardroom either.

 Winner: HP Spectre x360 14 for design.
 Tie on build quality.